CMed01/portfolio-milestone-2/README.md

     * Trykker - used for all other body elements
     * Sans serif - used as back-up font

 #### __Features__
+* Loading page
+    * Header for the page to include the the name of the game.
+    * Div container displaying the rules of the game and a "new game" start button.

+* New game button
+    * On click of this button, the following will take place:
+        1. The lives counter will display three lives (each a golf ball on a tee image).
+        2. The points counter will be present displaying "0" at the start of the game.
+        3. A keyboard with 26 individual buttons, container letters A-Z, will appear.
+These buttons will have clickable functionality.
+        4. A random question and it's associated properties will be generated.
+        5. The question, directing the user to the theme of the hangman will appear.
+        6. The answer will appear initialling a blank underscores, each underscore representing a letter.

+* Game screen
+    * The user can interact with the game by clicking on infividual letters.
+Doing so will check if the chose letter matches a letter in the randomly generated hangman
+    * After pressing a button, the button will be disabled preventing duplication.
+    * If the letter is correct, then it will replace the underscore with the chosen letter
+    * If the letter is not correct, the user will lose a life and will be refelecting the lives counter

+* Game over
+    * If the user selects three incorrect letters before the word is fully revealed a message will appear stating the end of the game.
+    * The full word will not be revealed to allow for replayability
+    * A "restart game" button will be present for the user to click and restart the game.
+On click the page will be reloaded, subsequantly restarting the game.

+* Level complete
+    * If the user selects all the correct letters without losing all their lives.
+A winning message will appear.
+    * The points counter will be updated to reflect the win, with a total on 10 points on offer.
+    * Each hint (see below) will reduce the total points available.
+    * Each live lost will also reduce the total points available.
+    * A "next level" button will appear and when click will generate another random question

+* Completion of game
+    * If the user successfully completes three levels, a congratulations message will appear.
+    * The total points will be included in the message
+    * A button will also appear to restart the game allowing the user to replay it with the aim of either beating their previous score or attempt other randomly generated questions.

+* Hint button
+    * For each questions, there will be two hints on offer.
+    * A button will be present for the user to reveal these hints providing support to the user to answer the hangman correctly
+    * Each hint will dimish the score by 2 points.

+* Future
+    * Increased question bank to imporve replayability
+        * There are currently 9 questions.
+This can be increased substantionally to allow further replayability.
+    * Allow user to filter the question choice
+        * Currently the questions are all contined in a single array.
+Future changes can group these into categories, allowing the user to filter the questions asked.
+    * Record user's high scores
+        * There is currently no function for the user to enter in any personal details, such as a username.
+Additon of this will further enhance user replayability.
+        * A high score storing function will challenge users to beat their previous attempts.
+    * Allow user to chose the size of the questions for each game (currently set at 3 levels).
+This will further increase replayability.
+    * Introducee a timer function to add extra pressure to answer all questions correctly.

 ## __Technologies__